FRENCH QUARTER FESTIVAL NEW ORLEANS

 Parade route

-The parade route begins at the 100 block of Bourbon Street (at Iberville) and travels up Iberville to St. Ann, then turns left on St. Ann to Jackson Square, where it ends at about 11 am.
+The parade route begins at the 100 block of Bourbon Street (at Iberville) and ends at Jackson Square about 11 am.

 Musical performances

-Three days of free musical performances by New Orleans and Louisiana musicians and bands follow, with a few jazz renditions by international groups.
+Three days of free musical performances by New Orleans and Louisiana musicians and bands follow the parade, with a few jazz renditions by international groups.
+You can download a French Quarter Festival iPhone app from the App Store or a free Android app from the Android Market to obtain menus, performance times, dates and locations, as well as a maps.

 Music includes traditional and contemporary jazz, Cajun Zydeco, R & B, gospel singing, New Orleans funk, classical, folk, Latin, international, opera and even children's music.

 How long are the performances?
-The length of each of the 150 musical shows varies, but they average one to two hours long.
+The length of the musical shows vary, but they average one-to-two hours long.

 Stage locations in French Quarter